AGameAnx/dok-repo/patches/jaraci/jaraci.md

 * Range: `2100 => 1860`

 ### EMP rounds
 > *This upgrade has seen very little use throughout the game's history.
-Effectiveness buffs and large research time reductions to make it more desirable.*
+Effectiveness buffs to make it more desirable.*

 * Upgrade cost: `250CU 150RU => 200CU 100RU`
 * Upgrade research time: `45s => 30s`